 The three principles of the Melson formula are:

-- That the parents are entitled to keep sufficient income to meet their basic needs to encourage continued employment, that until the basic needs of the child are met
+- That the parents are entitled to keep sufficient income to meet their basic needs to encourage continued employment, until the basic needs of the child are met

 - That parents should not be permitted to retain any more income than that required to provide the bare necessities for their own self-support

-- That where income is sufficient to cover the parents’ basic needs and those of the dependent, the child is entitled to share in any additional income and benefit from the noncustodial parent’s higher standard of living.
+- That when income is sufficient to cover the parents’ basic needs and those of the dependent, the child is entitled to share in any additional income and benefit from the noncustodial parent’s higher standard of living.

 The states that utilize this method are Montana, Delaware, and Hawaii, and for low-income cases, the Melson formula includes a self-support reserve for parents.
 Washington D.C. uses a hybrid model that starts as the varying percentage of income variation of the percentage of income model and is then reduced by a formula based on the custodial parent’s income.